dk14/bell/README.md

 -

-Please refer to this page to the author if you're publishing research based on that! :-)
+Please refer to this page or to the author if you're publishing research based on that! :-)